dtmnash/EMIT-8250/swa/slides/lecture-TM/include/design-for-software-se.md

 Here is the big takeaway, and I said it before: Most attacks come through data, and these attacks are interested in going after data in the system.
 So design analysis for security is most effective when done from a data-flow perspective.

-In the next video we will look at how we can use DFDs to automatically identify threats.
+Next, we will look at how we can use DFDs to automatically identify threats.

 ---
 class: middle, center